AdobeDocs/adobeio-auth/AuthenticationOverview/APIKeyIntegration.md

 ### Step 1: Subscribe to an Adobe service

-1. To create a new API Key integration, sign in to the [Adobe I/O Console](https://console.adobe.io/) with your Adobe ID and select **New Integration.** (Notice that you may also choose existing integrations and edit their details from here.)
+1. To create a new API Key integration, sign in to the [Adobe I/O Console](https://console.adobe.io/) with your Adobe ID and select **New Integration**.
+(Notice that you may also choose existing integrations and edit their details from here.)

     <kbd>![api-key-1](../Images/api-key-1.png)</kbd>